rsarkar-github/TimeDependentBornScattering/README.md

 # How to reproduce the results?
 The following steps were tested on Linux (Centos & Ubuntu) only.
 - After cloning this repository, install the Python packages as indicated in the file "requirements.txt".
+Steps to install the packages are indicated below in the Section **How to install the packages**.

 - Run the following scripts:
   - p01_point_scatterers_image_cig_illustration.py